bmgk/PLCTIA.NetLibrary-documentation/docs/core/Symbol.md

 ## StructSymbol

-Struct symbol has referenced Type and for all instance it is diffrent.
+Struct symbol has referenced type and for all instance it is different.

 ``` cs
 public class StructSymbol<TDataType> : Symbol<TDataType>, IStructVariable<TDataType>